Lignin: Composition and structure

 The composition of lignin varies from species to species.
 An example of composition from an aspen sample is 63.4% carbon, 5.9% hydrogen, 0.7% ash (mineral components), and 30% oxygen (by difference), corresponding approximately to the formula (C_{31}H_{34}O_{11})_{n}.

 Lignin is a collection of highly heterogeneous polymers derived from a handful of precursor lignols.
 Heterogeneity arises from the diversity and degree of crosslinking between these lignols.
-The lignols that crosslink are of three main types, all derived from phenylpropane: coniferyl alcohol (3-methoxy-4-hydroxyphenylpropane; its radical, G, is sometimes called guaiacyl), sinapyl alcohol (3,5-dimethoxy-4-hydroxyphenylpropane; its radical, S, is sometimes called syringyl), and paracoumaryl alcohol (4-hydroxyphenylpropane; its radical, H, is sometimes called 4-hydroxyphenyl).
+The lignols that crosslink are of three main types, all derived from phenylpropene: coniferyl alcohol (3-methoxy-4-hydroxyphenylpropenol; its radical, G, is sometimes called guaiacyl), sinapyl alcohol (3,5-dimethoxy-4-hydroxyphenylpropenol; its radical, S, is sometimes called syringyl), and paracoumaryl alcohol (4-hydroxyphenylpropenol; its radical, H, is sometimes called 4-hydroxyphenyl).

 The relative amounts of the precursor "monomers" (lignols or monolignols) vary according to the plant source.
 Lignins are typically classified according to their syringyl/guaiacyl (S/G) ratio.
 Lignin from gymnosperms is derived from the coniferyl alcohol, which gives rise to G upon pyrolysis.
 In angiosperms some of the coniferyl alcohol is converted to S. Thus, lignin in angiosperms has both G and S components.

 Lignin's molecular masses exceed 10,000 u.
 It is hydrophobic as it is rich in aromatic subunits.
 The degree of polymerisation is difficult to measure, since the material is heterogeneous.
 Different types of lignin have been described depending on the means of isolation.